Amazon frogbit

 Distribution

-• First occurrence in the Queensland environment was detected in March 2011 with establishment of the plant in a Redlands waterway adjoining an urban area.
+• The first detection of Amazon frogbit in the Queensland environment was in March 2011.
+Established plants were found in a Redlands waterway adjoining an urban area.

-• As this plant has been sold as an aquarium plant for some time, it may be likely that encounters in waterways near urban areas throughout Queensland are a result of escapes or releases from aquariums or from garden water features.
+• This plant has been sold as an aquarium plant for some time.
+It is likely that its distribution in waterways near urban areas throughout Queensland is a result of escapes or releases from aquariums or garden water features.

 • It has also been detected in Gold Coast and Sunshine Coast waterways and a major infestation has occurred in the Barron River catchment in North Queensland.